 The default value of 0 will result in CDRouter transmitting at the maximum bandwidth supported by the media type in use.
 For example, on a Fast Ethernet interface this will result in a transmit bandwidth of 100 Mbps.

-If multiple streams are configured using the perfStream testvar, the transmit bandwidth per stream will be automatically calculated by diving the maximum supported bandwidth by the number of streams.
+If multiple streams are configured using the perfStreams testvar, the transmit bandwidth per stream will be automatically calculated by dividing the maximum supported bandwidth by the number of streams.
 For example, on a Fast Ethernet interface with the perfUploadBandwidth testvar set to 0, and the perfStreams testvar set to 10, the transmit bandwidth of each stream will be automatically set to 10 Mbps.

-For single client performance tests, maximum upload bandwidth is automatically capped at 2500 Mbps.
-For multi-client performance tests, the maximum aggregate upload bandwidth is automatically capped at 5000 Mbps.
+For single client performance tests, maximum upload bandwidth is automatically capped at 10000 Mbps.
+For multi-client performance tests, the maximum aggregate upload bandwidth is also automatically capped at 10000 Mbps.

 Note that support for rates higher than 1000 Mbps requires an NTA1000v6 system equipped with 10 Gbps interfaces and a DUT with 2.5 / 5.0 / 10 Gbps interfaces.

 Note that although the theoretical max is based on link speed (e.g. 1G or 10G), the effective maximum bandwidth is based on the protocol and transport chosen at test time.
 The effective maximum will be between 93%-95% of link speed.
 See CDRouter Performance Guide for more details.